thoughtram/blog/_posts/2015-07-06-even-better-es5-code-for-angular-2.md

 ## Angular 2 in ES5 after syntactical improvements

-Since `alpha.26`, Angular provides a nicer more readable syntax when it comes to writing a component in ES5.
-Instead of using `angular.ComponentAnnotation()` and `angular.ViewAnnotation()` directly, we can use chainable `Component()`, `View()` and `Class()` methods.
-With a bit of straight forward indentation, we can make our ES5 code look very similar to the ES7 or TypeScript versions.
+Angular 2 comes with helper functions to create components and services right out of the box.
 Let's take our `HelloComponent` and refactor it with the better syntax:

 {% highlight javascript %}
 {% raw %}
-var HelloComponent = ng.
+var HelloComponent = ng.core
   Component({
-    selector: 'hello-cmp'
+    selector: 'hello-cmp',
-  })
-  .View({
     template: 'Hello World!'
   })
   .Class({